Dimkarodinz/activeadmin_ancestry_view/README.md

   ancestry_view(:index) do
     # Your optional code.
-    # It will executed before rendering each template
+    # It will executed before templates rendering
   end

   ancestry_view(:show) do
-    # Some not necessary code
+    # Some not so necessary code
   end
 end